Hirayasumi

 (ひらやすみ, Hirayasumi) is a Japanese manga series written and illustrated by Keigo Shinzō.
 It has been serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits since April 2021.
-A television drama adaptation premiered on NHK General TV in November 2025, and an anime adaptation produced by Production +h. has been announced.
+A television drama adaptation aired from November to December 2025, and an anime television series adaptation produced by Production +h. is set to premiere in January 2027.

+Hirayasumi won the 71st Shogakukan Manga Award in the general category in 2026.

 Plot

 Hiroto Ikuta is a 29-year-old freelance worker employed at a fishing pond.
 His approachable demeanor attracts frequent interactions with elderly patrons, though he becomes nervous around women he finds attractive.
 Originally from Yamagata, he abandoned his acting aspirations after repeatedly failing auditions.
 He regularly visits 83-year-old Hanae Wada, a retired school cook who lives on pension, sharing meals at her home.
-After Hanae's sudden death from myocardial infarction, Ikuta inherits her house through prearranged paperwork.
+After Hanae's sudden death from a heart attack, Ikuta inherits her house through prearranged paperwork.
 He subsequently houses his 18-year-old cousin Natsumi Kobayashi, an art school applicant, becoming her guardian in the inherited residence.